linnarsson-lab/ROBOFISH/Instalation.md

 - If something goes wrong and you want to restart the initiation, you need to restart the kernel of the notebook (Kernel --> Restart kernel).
 This is because the COM ports will be dedicated already and can not be reassigned by the same python kernel.

 ### Prime the system
 The reservoir needs to be filled with RunningBuffer for proper operation.
 There is a convenience function that guides you through all steps of the priming.
-Fill the RunningBuffer bottle with your buffer or water and then call the function with: `F2.primeSystem(system_dry = True)`, and follow the steps.
-At this point you only need to prime the RunningBuffer port and none of the other ports.
+Fill the RunningBuffer bottle with your buffer or water and then call the function with: `F2.primeSystem(system_dry = True)`.
+Prime all connected buffers by follow the steps.

 ### Find padding volumes
 The system needs to know the dead volumes between the valves, buffers and flow cell(s) to accurately dispence the liquids to a specifc location.
 Dead volumes are called Padding volume and there are 3 different functions for helping you to find the correct volumes: `F2.findPaddingVolumeChamber()` for finding the padding volume between Valve1 and the flow cell. `F2.findPaddingVolumeHYBmix()` For finding the dead volume between Valve1 and the hybridization mixes.
 And `F2.findPaddingVolumeBuffer()` for finding the padding volume between Valve1 and a connected buffer container.
 For the hybridization mixes and buffers these functions just aspirate a user defined volume and the user needs to see if the liquid reaches the reservoir, and the function guides the user through this process.
 It is best if the liquid just enters it.
 To accurately determine the dead volume it is adviced to use a test liquid with matching viscosity to the actual liquid that is going to be used.
 For the flow cells and degasser, an air bubble is dispenced and the user needs to see if this air bubble just reaches its destination.
-For this to work properly remove the bubble trap and connecte the tubbing with an IDEX PXXX connector.
+For this to work properly remove the bubble trap and connecte the tubbing with an IDEX P710 (or similar) connector.
 Additionally swich off the degasser.
 Afterwards, add the known dead volume of the bubble trap to the pading volume.
 These functions need also one `air_port` this is a port that is not connected to anything so that the machine can aspirate air.
 Give it the port ID like: 'P3' for port 3.
 For every port that is connected to something (Excluding Valve2 and Waste) start the respective function and fill in the found padding volume in the Pading table of te FISH_system_datafile through the user program.